stefanheule/graphite/README.md

 **Version 1.2** (2017-02-21)

 - Add up to 6 additional timezone widgets.
-- Add a battery text widget.
+- Add a battery text widget (two versions, one with percent sign, one without).
+- Add option for hourly vibration.
 - Fix position of small icons in preview.